Gaotrees/caffe-doc/Ubuntu-16.04-or-15.10-Installation-Guide.md

 The following guide includes the how-to instructions for the installation of BVLC/Caffe in Ubuntu 16.04 with Cuda Toolkit 8.0, CUDNN 5.1 library and OpenCV version 2 or 3.
-(A small record remains from the previous tutorial for Ubuntu 15.10 and the Cuda Toolkit 7.5, but that part will not be updated any further.)
+(A small record remains from the previous tutorial for Ubuntu 15.10 with the Cuda Toolkit 7.5, but that part will not be updated any further.)
 This guide also covers the KUbuntu distribution and the related distributions.

 Execute these commands first: